 With X10 magnification, the writing of data can be observed.
 The waveshape here shows the zeros being written after data record 1 and before data

 Read Waveshapes

-The following read waveshapes were taken with a X10 grounded probe on the disk drive board (E-A1, E-B1, E-C1, or E-D1), unless otherwise indicated.
+The following read waveshapes were taken with a X10 grounded probe on the disk drive board (E-A1 or E-B1), unless otherwise indicated.

 Read ID

 Using the disk exerciser, set up the following command: